 Avery Sharpe is an Artist Associate in Jazz Bass, and Jazz Coach at Williams College.
 He is also Faculty Advisor for the Williams Gospel Choir and affiliated faculty for Africana Studies.

 Sharpe is equally adept at songs and longer compositional forms.
 In 1989, he wrote and conducted the soundtrack for the movie An Unremarkable Life.
 A decade later, his six-movement piece America’s Promise debuted with the Springfield Symphony Orchestra.
-In the 1990’s Sharpe received a commission by the classical group Fidelio to write three extended works.
+In the 1990’s Sharpe received a commission by the classical group Fideleo to write three extended works.
 In 2004, he wrote a musical portrait for the stage for Chamber Music Plus.
 The stage production Raisin’ Cane, has been touring since 2007 and features the actress Jasmine Guy (featured actress from TV, “A Different World”) and Sharpe’s Trio.
-In 2006, he was commissioned by the Springfield Symphony to write a Concerto for Jazz Trio and Orchestra, which premiered in the 2007, featuring the Trio with (former “Tonight Show” musical director)Kevin Eubanks on acoustic guitar.
+In 2006, he was commissioned by the Springfield Symphony to write a Concerto for Jazz Trio and Orchestra which premiered in the 2007, featuring the Trio with (former “Tonight Show” Musical Director)Kevin Eubanks on acoustic guitar.
 Avery continued his historical connection with releases of CDs, honoring Jesse Owens “Running Man”, Sojourner Truth-“Ain’t I A Woman”, Sister Rosetta Tharpe-“Sharpe Meets Tharpe”.

 Avery Sharpe’s extensive educational activities include numerous clinics and workshops at home and abroad.
 He has presented at the University of Massachusetts, Williams College, Berklee School of Music, Bates College, the University of Miami, and at colleges in Peru, Brazil, Australia and elsewhere.
-His awards include The NAACP Martin Luther King Jr. Special Achievement Award, several National Endowment for the Arts Grants and the NEFA 1997 Achievement in Jazz Award.